fbdtemme/bencode/README.md

 ![benchmark-decoding-view](docs/images/benchmark-decoding-view.svg)

+All benchmarks were build with GCC 10.2.1 with -O3 and run on an intel i7-7700hq.

+Notes:
-Note: libtorrent does not decode integers until they are actually accessed.
+* arvidn/libtorrent does not decode integers until they are actually accessed.
-This gives performance benefit when decoding but results in slower access times when retrieving the integer value.
+  This gives a performance benefit when decoding but results in slower access times when retrieving integral values.
+* kriben/bencode support only 32-bit integers and fails on the camelyon17, integers and pneumomia benchmarks
+* iRajul/bencode fails all benchmarks and was excluded from the results.

 ## Examples